FlukeFan/Atlanta/readme.txt

 To build:

-1. Open a command prompt at the root directory;
-2. Type 'env'  (to set the environment to include NAnt in the path);
-3. Type 'nant' (to create a default debug build).
+1. Open Atlanta Command Prompt and type 'nant'

 That's it!